-Figure 10: The residuals between the model and data presented in Figure 9.
-The residuals are less than 200 Nm and most of the time less than 100 Nm.
-Or in other words, most of the time less than 3 % of maximum ICE torque.
-The mean absolute relative error is a mere 0.3 % the simulated torque the torque error makes the simulated power dissipation too low and therefore the temperature states get lower.
+Figure 9: The residuals between the model and data presented in Figure 10.
+The residuals are less than 100 Nm.
+Or in other words, less than 3 % of maximum ICE torque.
+The mean absolute relative error is a mere 0.3 % slightly low clutch torque.
+If instead the dissipated power is calculated from the simulated torque the torque error makes the simulated power dissipation too low and therefore the temperature states get lower.
 In turn this will lead to even lower simulated torque in the next torque pulse.
 This is the explanation for the decay in the simulated torque when also the power is simulated.
 In spite of this it still models the torque better than the more common static model.
-A validation of a launch is shown in Fig. 11.
+A validation of a launch is shown in Figure 11.
 The static and dynamic models are compared to measurement data.
-The dynamic model has a small error that is always less than 104 Nm, and has better performance than the static model.
-In other data sets it has been seen that when T_d is greater than 200 °C the model deteriorates.
-This however is of small concern since these temperatures are only reached during extreme driving, where other measures can be taken.
+The dynamic model has a small error that is always less than 100 Nm, and has better performance than the static model.
+In some data sets it has been seen that when T_d is greater than 200 °C the model deteriorates, although not in the data set of Figure 8.
+This could be due to μ -fading or other effects coming into play.
+However it is of small concern that the model deteriorates above 200 °C since these temperatures are only reached during extreme driving, where other measures can be taken.
 The accuracy of the model has also been seen to be less good when the truck is cold.
-The clutch temperatures can not be quantitatively validated as no temperature measurements are available.
-Therefore only a qualitative validation is performed, showing that the magnitudes of the temperature states are reasonable for an HDT clutch, see Fig. 9 and 11.
+Cold starting has not been thoroughly investigated since measurements are very